laravel/nova-docs/4.0/metrics/defining-metrics.md

             ->showLatestValue();
 ```

-You may customize the display format using the `format` method.
+You may customize the display format of the latest value using the `format` method.
 The format must be a format supported by [Numeral.js](http://numeraljs.com/#format):

 ```php
 return $this->countByDays($request, User::class)